AnshukumarPal/image-to-fen/README.md

 The system uses a coordinate-based approach to identify the chess board:
 1. The user manually crops the chess board from the screenshot
+2. The system automatically detects board orientation through multiple methods:
+   - Square color pattern analysis (bottom-right should be light)
+   - Piece color detection on bottom rank
+   - Highlighted move detection for Chess.com screenshots
-2. The system divides the cropped board into 64 equal squares
+3. The system divides the cropped board into 64 equal squares
-3. Each square is classified using a CNN model trained on labeled examples
+4. Each square is classified using a CNN model trained on labeled examples

 ### Piece Classification

 The piece classifier handles Chess.com move feedback indicators:
+- Best move (star icon)
-- Brilliant moves (star icon)
+- Brilliant moves (!!)
+- Great moves (!)
 - Good moves (green checkmark)
+- Inaccuracies (!?)
-- Mistakes (red X)
+- Mistakes (?)
-- Blunders (double red X)
+- Blunders (??)
-- Inaccuracies
+- Miss (X)
-- Highlighted squares (previous move)

 ### FEN Generation

 The system generates standard FEN notation including:
 - Piece positions
-- Active color (assumed white by default)
+- Active color (detected from highlighted squares showing last move)
-- Castling availability (assumed none by default)
+- Castling availability (detected based on king and rook positions)
-- En passant target square (assumed none by default)
+- En passant target square (detected by analyzing pawn positions)
 - Halfmove clock (assumed 0 by default)
 - Fullmove number (assumed 1 by default)

+### Automatic Detection Features

+- **Board Orientation**: Uses multiple methods including square colors, piece colors, and highlighted moves to determine orientation
+- **Active Color**: Primarily detects whose turn it is based on highlighted moves in Chess.com screenshots
+- **En-passant**: Identifies potential en-passant situations by analyzing pawn positions on ranks 4 and 5
+- **Castling Rights**: Determines castling possibilities by checking if kings and rooks are in their original positions

 ## License